We all need healthy ways to grieve or commemorate loss. Ceremony helps ease grief and helps us move on.

 Showing Respect, Externalizing Grief

-When local resident, Wayne Dyer died, his fans looked for meaningful ways to honor his contribution to their lives.
+When Maui resident, Wayne Dyer died, his fans looked for meaningful ways to honor his contribution to their lives.
 They posted favorite quotes, brought flowers to places he frequented, and celebrated what he brought to their lives.
 We can usually find company for the “big” events – like remembering the events on 9/11/11.
-But what about commemorating the less-public losses?
+How can you commemorate the private losses?
 What do you do when the public way is not your way?

 Imagine yourself as a young child whose mother, or grandpa, or pet died and this is the anniversary.
 Wouldn’t you like a wise, loving adult to acknowledge and honor your feelings and help you put them into a meaningful gesture?
 Well, you can do that for yourself.
 You don’t need a lot of props or stuff.
 You can light a candle, draw a picture, make a special food “in honor of.”
 The important thing is to feel your feelings as you do the thing you planned out.